-As well as thinking about all of this though, the product also matters a great deal as well!
+As well as thinking about how much vitamin D to take, the type of supplement you choose also matters a great deal.
 Some vitamin D supplements can contain a host of ingredients that will leave you puzzling over labels but to make things easier, here at A.Vogel we’re always happy to make a recommendation.

 Vitamin D and diet

 Although it is difficult to get all the vitamin D you need through your diet, this is a good way to help top up your levels.
 There are, after all, a range of foods that contain vitamin D including mackerel, salmon, milk, almond milk, mushrooms and tofu.